 Myth #1: Looking at an immodest woman is lust

 There is a big misunderstanding about what “lust” is.
 The English word “lust” is translated, in the New Testament from a Greek word that means “to set the heart upon, that is, long for (rightfully or otherwise)” (Strong’s Dictionary).
-It is translated, in the King James Version, “covet, desire, would fain, lust (after).”
+The King James Version translates it as “covet, desire, would fain, lust (after).”

-It is the same Greek word used by Jesus in this verse: “And he said unto them, With desire I have desired to eat this passover with you before I suffer” (Luke 22:15).
+Jesus used the same Greek word in this verse: “And he said unto them, With desire I have desired to eat this passover with you before I suffer” (Luke 22:15).
 This verse could have been translated, “With lust I have lusted”, except that the context is not about lust.
 This is also why we read, “But covet earnestly the best gifts: and yet shew I unto you a more excellent way.”
 (1 Corinthians 12:31) But wait!
 God said “Do not covet”!
 Well, this could also be translated “But earnestly desire the best gifts…”

 In Romans 7:7, Paul explains, “What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet.”
 This is because “lust” and “covet” come from the same Greek word.

 So what is lust?
 Lust is desiring evil—something that God does not want us to desire.
 It has the connotation of not merely having a fleeting thought about it, but longing for that which is forbidden.